 Night landscape/cityscape photography means long exposures.
 Even though higher ISO numbers are meant to shoot in low light, we advise setting your ISO to the lowest possible and decrease shutter speed instead to compensate this.
 With a tripod it doesn’t really matter if you keep your shutter open for one more second, but lower ISO would produce less noise, so – less work in post-processing.

 Using a flash

 It really depends on what you are shooting.
-If it’s a cityscape/landscape then you can leave your flash at home – it won’t lighten up the entire scene no matter how powerful it is.
-However, if you are getting creative with night portraits or with a technique called “light painting” then you need to have your flash and maybe a pocket torch with you.
+If it’s a cityscape/landscape then you can leave your flash at home.
+It won’t lighten up the entire scene no matter how powerful your flash is.
+However, if you are getting creative with night portraits or with a technique called “light-painting” then take your flash and maybe a pocket torch with you.

-Light-painting technique is worth some attention, so we will talk about it in one of our upcoming posts.
+Light-painting technique is worth special attention, so we will talk about it in one of our upcoming posts.
 Happy shooting!